Meeting Challenges along the Way

 - Feeling anxious or restless

-Your friend also may be grouchy, irritable, nervous or pushy.
-Tell your friend you know that these symptoms are real, but that they will not last.
-They will go away as their body rids itself of nicotine.
+Your friend may be grouchy, irritable, nervous or pushy.
+Try not to take it personally.
+Know that these are symptoms and that they will not last.
+They will go away in time.
 A week or two may seem like a long time when you're not feeling well, but it will get better.